OneBusAway/onebusaway-iphone/Release/Notes.markdown

 5. Download screenshots.
 6. Upload screenshots to iTunes Connect.

-## iPhone
+## Screens with Text

-1. Map tab with a selected stop - *Real-time transit for Puget Sound and beyond.*
+1. Map tab with a selected stop - *Real-time transit data for Puget Sound and beyond.*
-1. Today View widget in an expanded size - *See departures at a glance from the Today View.*
+2. Today View widget in an expanded size - *See departures at a glance from the Today View.*
-2. 'Alert Me' UI - *Never miss your bus with alarms.*
+3. 'Alert Me' UI - *Never miss your bus with alarms.*
-3. ArrivalsAndDepartures controller showing an incoming bus or light rail car
+4. ArrivalsAndDepartures controller showing an incoming bus or light rail car - *Visualize your route, and see the location of vehicles.*
-4. Stop page with a walking time indicator
+5. Stop page with a walking time indicator - *At-a-glance departures, with walking time.*
-5. Bookmarks tab
+6. Bookmarks tab - *See all of your favorites at a glance.*